tsobe/lobiani/README.md

 		- Purchase confirmed by customer
 			- Customer recommendations updated
 				- Customer charged successfully
-					- Courrier is notified
+					- Courier is notified
-					- Courrier starts delivery
+					- Courier starts delivery
 					- Customer is notified that product(s) have shipped
-					- Courrier updates delivery progress
+					- Courier updates delivery progress
 					- Product(s) failed to be delivered at the specified address
 						- Customer is notified
 						- Reservation removed in the warehouse
 					- Purchase delivered
-						- Customer is notified - successfull end of story
+						- Customer is notified - successful end of story
 				- Customer charge failed
 				   - Customer is notified
-				   - Reervation removed in the warehouse
+				   - Reservation released from the warehouse
 	   - Purchase cancelled by customer
+	       - Reservation released from the warehouse
 - Products' reservation failed in the warehouse
 	- Customer is notified

-# High level architecture
-TODO

-# Building and running
-TODO

 # Backlog
 - As a warehouse operator I want to define the item so that instances of items can be added later